Navigating our Perception Box

 As children, we held our emotional pain however we had to at the time.
 As adults, we can revisit that pain, and feel how it has affected our bodies, to move forward with self-compassion.
 Explained and demonstrated by somatic psychotherapist Gabriela Ucros, LMFT.

-Exec Producer/Camera Rob VanAlkemade, Series Producer Erika Paige Barnette, Associate Producer Nahima Shaffer, Series Editor Jae Shim, Animations by Michael Hadwin and Jon McCormack, Creative Director Jennymarie Jemsion, Managing Editor (articles) Jessi Cape
+Produced with a grant by Unlikely Collaborators • Exec Producer/Camera Rob VanAlkemade • Series Producer Erika Paige Barnette • Associate Producer Nahima Shaffer • Series Editor Jae Shim • Animations by Michael Hadwin and Jon McCormack • Creative Director Jennymarie Jemsion • Music by East Forest